 The groups interface is shown in the side pane on the left of the screen.
 It can be toggled on or off by pressing Ctrl + Shift + G or by the groups button in the toolbar.
 The interface has several buttons, but most functions are accessed via a context ("right-click") menu.
 Drag and Drop is also supported.

-Ensure that the groups interface is visible.
-Press the New Group button, enter a name for the group, then press OK, leaving all values at their defaults.
+To manually assign entries to a group, press the New Group button, enter a name for the group, then press OK, leaving all values at their defaults.
 Now select the entries to be assigned to the group and use Drag and Drop to the group, or the option Add to group in the context menu.
 Finally select the group to see its content (which should be the entries you just assigned).

-Create two different groups (e.g. as described above).
+You can also intersact or unition groups: Create two different groups (e.g. as described above).
 Click the Settings button and make sure that Union is selected.
 Now select both groups.
 You should see all entries contained in any of the two groups.
 Click Settings again and select Intersection.
 Now you should see only those entries contained in both groups (which might be none at all, or exactly the same entries as before in case both groups contain the same entries).

 JabRef allows you to easily identify groups that overlap with the currently selected groups (i.e. that contain at least one entry that is also contained in the currently selected groups).
 Click Settings and activate the option to highlight overlapping groups.
 Then select a group that overlaps with other groups.
 The other groups should be highlighted.